HealthInfo Canterbury

-Nuclear Medicine is a branch of radiology that uses small amounts of radioactive materials (called radiopharmaceuticals) to diagnose or treat certain diseases or conditions.
+Molecular imaging and therapy is a branch of radiology.
+It uses small amounts of radioactive materials (called radiopharmaceuticals) to diagnose or treat certain diseases or conditions.

-Nuclear medicine imaging is also called nuclear medicine scanning.
-It provides medical images (pictures) of your body using small amounts of radioactive materials that are injected, swallowed or inhaled.
+Molecular imaging provides medical images (pictures) of your body using small amounts of radioactive materials that are injected, swallowed or inhaled.

 The radioactive material travels through your body to the area being examined.
 The radioactive material gives off a type of radiation called gamma rays.